TediusTimmy/Backwards/README.md

 `"function" [ <identifier> ] "(" [ <identifier> { ";" <identifier> } ] ")" "is" <statements> "end"`
 This is actually an expression, not a statement.
 It resolves to the function pointer of the defined function.
 As such, a function name is optional (but assists in debugging).
 Function declaration is static, all variables are captured by reference (no closures), and a function cannot access the variables of an enclosing function.
 All arguments to function calls are pass-by-value, semantically.

+## Comments
+`"(*" Comment "*)"`
+Old-style Pascal comments really round out the language as being valid even when newlines are replaced with spaces.

 ## Standard Library
 * double Abs (double)  # absolute value
 * double Acos (double)  # inverse cosine, result in degrees